Meet Our Preceptors

 Background

-Chris A. Hatwig, MS, RPh, is President of Apexus, the organization responsible for managing the Human Resources and Services Administration’s (HRSA’s) 340B Prime Vendor Program (PVP).
-Chris works closely with HRSA’s Office of Pharmacy Affairs in Washington, D.C., to educate all stakeholders and to improve the integrity and value of the 340B Drug Pricing Program for the nation’s safety-net providers.
-Participants in the program include more than 15,500 HRSA grantees and disproportionate share hospitals serving the nation’s low-income and uninsured populations.
-The PVP provides added value by collectively representing the 340B covered entities’ purchases to secure federal sub-ceiling discounts on pharmaceuticals and discounts on other outpatient pharmacy related products and services.
+Chris A. Hatwig, MS, RPh, is President of Apexus, the organization responsible for managing the Health Resources and Services Administration’s (HRSA’s) 340B Prime Vendor Program (PVP).
+Chris works closely with HRSA’s Office of Pharmacy Affairs in Washington, DC, to educate all stakeholders and to improve the integrity and value of the 340B Drug Pricing Program for the nation’s safety-net providers.
+Participants in the program include HRSA grantees and disproportionate share hospitals serving the nation’s low-income and uninsured populations.
+The PVP provides added value by collectively representing the 340B covered entities’ purchases to secure federal sub-ceiling discounts on pharmaceuticals and discounts on other outpatient pharmacy-related products and services.

-Chris is consulted frequently about maximizing the benefits of the 340B Program.
-He routinely makes national and regional presentations related to the 340B Drug Pricing Program, innovative ambulatory pharmacy services and drug cost containment strategies.
+Chris is consulted frequently about the benefits of the 340B Program.
+He routinely makes national and regional presentations related to the 340B Program, innovative ambulatory pharmacy services, and drug cost containment strategies.

-Chris received his Bachelor's degree in pharmacy from the University of Arkansas.
-He completed residencies in hospital pharmacy and hospital pharmacy administration at the University of Wisconsin, culminating in a Master’s degree in hospital pharmacy.
+Chris received his BS degree in pharmacy from the University of Arkansas.
+He completed residencies in hospital pharmacy and hospital pharmacy administration at the University of Wisconsin, culminating in an MS degree in hospital pharmacy.

 Mike Benedict, MS, RPhMike Benedict, MS, RPh